Pocket neighborhood: Origins

 The term "pocket neighborhood" was coined by architect Ross Chapin.
 In 1995, Chapin partnered with The Cottage Company founder Jim Soules to build the first contemporary pocket neighborhood, the Third Street Cottages, in the city of Langley on Whidbey Island in Puget Sound.
-The Third Street Cottages, a collection of 8 modest 650–1600 sqft cottages, were developed to take advantage of Langley's cottage ordinance, where zoning allowed for double density housing "if the homes were limited to 975 square feet".
+The Third Street Cottages, a collection of 8 modest 650–1600 sqft cottages, was developed to take advantage of Langley's cottage ordinance, where zoning allowed for double density housing "if the homes were limited to 975 square feet".

 Soules describes a pocket neighborhood as "a group of homes that face and relate to one another around a landscaped common area—the old bungalow court approach."
 Chapin also credits Radburn design housing, architect Bernard Maybeck's Rose Walk in the Berkeley Hills, and early 20th century cottage courts such as Seattle's Pine Street Cottages as influences on the pocket neighborhood plan.
 Pocket neighborhoods often adopt a model of cooperative ownership and shared community responsibilities similar to cohousing communities.